ogait001/academic-profile/_posts/2026-04-30-where-does-time-end.md

 ---
 layout: post
-description: "A study of how time ends for the person, describing Heaven, Purgatory, and Hell as permanent modes of existing in the Now once temporal succession ceases."
+description: "Heaven, Purgatory, and Hell as permanent modes of existing in the Now once temporal succession ceases."
 title: "Where Does Time End?"
 subtitle: "The Three Nows: Never.
 Never.
 Forever."
 date: 2026-04-14